dustlang/rust/src/doc/dustc/src/json.md

     /* The kind of artifact that was generated.
 Possible values:
        - "link": The generated crate as specified by the crate-type.
        - "dep-info": The `.d` file with dependency information in a Makefile-like syntax.
-       - "metadata": The Rust `.rmeta` file containing metadata about the crate.
+       - "metadata": The Dust `.rmeta` file containing metadata about the crate.
        - "save-analysis": A JSON file emitted by the `-Zsave-analysis` feature.
     */
     "emit": "link"